rwblokzijl/Msc-thesis-EuroToken/thesis.md

 #### Tokenisation

 In our prototype we use the payment system API of a popular bank to enable users to pay us Euros[@Tikkie].
 The tokenisation flow can be seen in figure
 \ref{gateway_flow}.
 The tokenisation step is the most complex.
 This is because the sending of money to a user requires the exchange to know the public key of the user.
 In order to obtain EuroTokens the user accesses the web interface of the exchange, which will lead it through the following steps:

 1. The user specifies the amount of EuroToken to buy.
 This creates a new transaction.
 The user then scans a QR code generated by the exchange using the wallet.
-The QR code contains the public key of the exchange, as well as a payment ID.
+The QR code contains the IPv8 public key of the exchange, as well as a payment ID.
 The wallet will then send a special connect message to the exchange over IPv8 with the payment ID.
 When the exchange receives the message, the public key of the sender of the message is stored in association with the payment.
 This will be the public key to which the EuroToken will be transferred once the transaction is complete.
-2. The exchange creates a new payment request with the bank for the specified amount, which the user is then redirected to.
+2. The exchange creates a new payment request with the bank for the specified amount, towards which the user is then redirected.
 3. The exchange is alerted by the bank once the payment is complete.
-4. The exchange will now send the money over IPv8.
+4. The exchange will now send the money over IPv8 to the account from step 1.

 \begin{figure}[htp]
 \centering